 Does Windows VPN support WireGuard?

 Not as a built-in component for consumer use.
 WireGuard is a separate protocol and client.
 The Windows built-in options primarily include IKEv2/IPsec, L2TP/IPsec, and SSTP.
 You can still use WireGuard by installing a dedicated WireGuard client, but that’s outside the default Windows VPN setup.
+How to disable vpn on Windows, Mac, iPhone, Android, browsers, and routers: complete step-by-step guide 2026

 How do I set up the Windows VPN step-by-step?